-This program is funded by the Budget Act of 2021 (SB 170, Ch.
-240, Stat.
-2021), which appropriated \$50 million to the Department to fund groundwater sustainability projects that reduce groundwater use, repurpose irrigated agricultural land, and provide wildlife habitat.
+This program is funded by the Budget Act of 2021 (SB 170Public Resources Trailer Bill (AB 211, Ch.
+240574, Stat.
+2021of 2022), which appropriated \$5040 million to the Department to fund groundwater sustainability projects that reduce groundwater use, repurpose irrigated agricultural land, and provide wildlife habitat.
 The appropriation provides three years (June 30, 2024) to encumber and two years (June 30, 2026) to fully liquidate program funds.

-Grants up to \$10 million each will be awarded as block grants to regional or basin-scale organizations to develop and implement land repurposing programs.
+Grants up to \$109 million each will be awarded as block grants to regional or basin-scale organizations to develop and implement land repurposing programs.
 Block grant recipients will then award subgrants and contract to achieve the program deliverables.
-The Department reserves the right to increase grant awards above \$10 million as funding allows.
+The Department reserves the right to increase grant awards above \$109 million as funding allows.

-\$2 million will be awarded to one entity to provide statewide technical assistance and facilitate communication and collaboration necessary to meet the purposes of the program.
+Up to \$2.5 million in grants, comprised of \$2 million from the current grant solicitation and \$500,000 from the remaining funding from the Budget Act of 2021 (SB 170, Ch.
+240, Stat. \$2 million will be awarded to one entity to provide statewide technical assistance and facilitate communication and collaboration necessary to meet the purposes of the program.

-Up to \$5 million in grants will be awarded to federally recognized and non-federally recognized California Native American tribes on the contact list maintained by the Native American Heritage Commission to plan for, develop, and implement multibenefit land repurposing projects within the eligible groundwater basins identified in Section 2.
-This funding may also be used to increase regional block grant awards where the block grant recipient partners or collaborates with a tribe to plan for, develop, and/or implement multibenefit land repurposing projects.
+Up to \$5 million in grants2021), will be awarded to federally recognized and non-federally recognized California Native American tribes on the contact list maintained by the Native American Heritage Commission to plan for, develop, and implement multibenefit land repurposing projects within the eligible groundwater basins identified in Section 2.
+This funding may also be used to increase regional block grant awards where the block grant recipient partners or collaborates with a tribe to plan for, develop, and/or implement multibenefit land repurposing projects. -The Department reserves the right to increase grant awards above \$2.5 million as funding allows.